KV-Disco/vueCanvasFirebaseSquereGame/README.md

 In this small project, I'm testing the plausibility of using firebase to make a small multiplayer 2d game.

+For now is liited to 2 users at the same time.

 ## Project setup

 ```